Updated on 15/05/21

 One of the great things with smart meters, is that there’s quite a good range of options out there for suppliers to pick from.
 I’m quite a fan of the Aclara SGM1300 and SGM1400 Series myself, as I think they’re really nice and easy to live with.
 But there’s a bunch of others too…

 One of the most common meter brands used in the UK, is Landis+Gyr (L+G).
 They’ve also been a very common brand in the UK for many years, and it used to be highly likely that at least one electric and/or gas meter in every street was an L+G model, and this continues with smart meters.
 But there is also a bit of an unfortunate - and somewhat unlucky - snag here.
 How does one tell a SMETS1 Landis+Gyr smart meter apart from a SMETS2 Landis+Gyr smart meter, when they apparently all just so happen to be the Landis+Gyr E470 and G370?

-On top of that… Can you even switch supplier and if so, would you even know if your smart meters would suddenly drop off the grid and go ‘dumb’?
+On top of that… Can you even switch supplier and if so, would you even know if your smart meters would suddenly drop off the grid and lose their smart functions’?